-Figure 4.
 Old Moon Goddess, Beneficent Chak Chel.
-Dresden Codex, Forstemann version, with permission of FAMSI
+Dresden Codex, Forstemann version, with permission of FAMSI.

 Chak can mean either red or great, evoking Chortí images of the full moon with a red glow as a sign of heavy rains.
 Chel means rainbow or arch of heaven, so the Chak Chel name could be the "red rainbow moon," another image of the rainy-season moon.
 Depictions in codices show Goddess O wearing a coiled serpent headdress and holding an overturned water jar pouring water.
 This symbolizes the connections between rain and serpents; when the serpent rainbow surrounds the moon, it signifies there will be rain.

-Ix Chel in her aspects as healer wearing the coiled snake headdress continues to wield strong influence in Mesoamerica, with recent branching to North America and Europe.
-Traditional Maya medicine is still widely practiced in villages throughout these regions
+Finally, Ix Chel in her aspect as a healer wearing the coiled snake headdress continues to wield strong influence in Mesoamerica, with recent branching to North America and Europe.
+Traditional Maya medicine is still widely practiced in villages throughout these regions.